yaroslaff/hashget/README.md

 Backups will be differential if you will index only full backups, or incremental if you will index also delta backups.

 Obviously, full backup name/url could be different, e.g. full-01012019.tar.gz

+When made new full backup, to avoid creating new delta backups based on old full backup, [delete old package](https://gitlab.com/yaroslaff/hashget/wikis/hashget-admin#delete-hashpackages) from HashDB.

 # Documentation
 For more detailed documentation see [Wiki](https://gitlab.com/yaroslaff/hashget/wikis/home).